Second- and third-class facilities on the Titanic: Public areas

 There were four main rooms to serve third-class passengers, in addition to the outdoor space located on the poop and aft well decks in the stern and the forward well deck near the bow.
 All three rooms were simply appointed, with an emphasis on easy maintenance and hygiene.

 The dining saloon was located midship on F Deck and was actually two rooms separated by a bulkhead.
 It was 100 ft long in total and could accommodate 473 at a time.
 Like other parts of third class, the saloon was segregated: the forward room was reserved for families and single women and the aft room for single men.
 The uptake shafts from boiler rooms 2 and 3 partially occupied spaces in both rooms, dividing them into four different sections.
 There were some sections paneled in pine, but otherwise, only steel painted in white enamel and hung with posters advertising other White Star ships.
 Nonetheless, there were comfortable, free-standing wooden chairs and the room was brightly lit by portholes.
+The menu wasn't as luxurious as the other two classes, but was still better than what many of the passengers would have eaten at home, including oatmeal, ham, and eggs for breakfast, and roast beef for dinner.

-Underneath the poop deck were two gathering spaces for third-class passengers, the general room along the starboard side, and the third-class smoking room along with the port.
+Underneath the poop deck were two gathering spaces for third-class passengers, the general room along the starboard side, and the third-class smoking room along the port.
 Both were modestly appointed with pine-paneled walls painted white, linoleum floor tiling, and long wooden benches for seating.
 The smoking room, a male-only domain, featured its own bar, spittoons, and tables attached to the floor for card playing and other activities.

 The general room was a fairly small but popular recreation space for both sexes to interact, usually under the careful watch of their chaperones.
 There was a piano in the room and passengers with their own instruments could form bands to accompany parties.
 A party was held in this room the evening of the sinking until the lights were extinguished at 10:00 pm.

 The third-class open space was a very large room all the way forward in the ship on D Deck, directly underneath the forward well deck above.
 It could be entered from outside via two wide staircases off the well deck or from below via another set of staircases from E Deck.
 While it had tables and chairs installed along the port and starboard sides, as the title suggests the room was mostly open space ideal for dances and socializing.
 There was a bar and numerous drinking fountains throughout the room.
 In the middle of the space were the enclosed wells of the bunker and No. 2 cargo hatches, through which cargo was lowered down to the orlop deck before departure.
 It was tiled in red linoleum, with the exposed steel of the hull painted in white enamel and hung with posters advertising the White Star Line and the ships of the IMM.